Manaswi2402/toucan-assignment/README.md

 - Transaction type is required.
 - Transaction status is required.

-Business validation:
+Additional business validation:

+- Supported transaction types are `PAYMENT` and `REFUND`.
+- A new transaction must have `PENDING` status.
-- A duplicate transaction ID returns HTTP `409 Conflict`.
+- A duplicate Transaction ID is rejected with HTTP `409 Conflict`.
 - A transaction that does not exist returns HTTP `404 Not Found`.
-- A status update is allowed only to `COMPLETED` or `FAILED`.
-- A `COMPLETED` or `FAILED` transaction cannot be changed again.

 ## API Endpoints
-## Status Transition Rules

-- A `PENDING` transaction can be changed to `COMPLETED` or `FAILED`.
-- A `COMPLETED` transaction cannot be changed.
-- A `FAILED` transaction cannot be changed.
-- Status updates are accepted only for `COMPLETED` or `FAILED`.

 ### 1. Create Transaction

 `POST /api/transactions`